tgbot-collection/SearchGram/README.md

 ![](assets/2.png)

 https://user-images.githubusercontent.com/14024832/164222317-ea6b228c-bda3-4983-afd7-7bc8f6af5409.mp4

 # Installation

-**Because chat history is very important and that should be kept privately always, so I don't offer any public bots.**
+**Because chat history is very important and it should be always kept privately, so I don't offer any public bots.**

 ## 1. Prepare environment and clone this repository